• Skip to main content

 Step by step instructions

-**Full ingredient list and detailed step-by-step instructions can be found in the recipe card below.
+Full ingredient notes and quantities can be found in the detailed recipe card below.
+But here is a brief overview of what you can expect;

 1. Prepare the roasted vegetables;